Wedding of Mary, Queen of Scots, and Henry Stuart, Lord Darnley: Rumours of a kidnap

 Parenwell Bridge, a 19th-century monument to events in June 1565.

 There were rumours of a plot in June 1565 to prevent the marriage.
 Mary had summoned the nobility to Perth, but many gave excuses and James Stewart, 1st Earl of Moray, did not come.

 Mary and Darnley were said to have been at risk of kidnap by the Earls of Argyll and Moray as they travelled from Perth to Edinburgh.
 Darnley would be taken to Argyll's Castle Campbell.
 The kidnap would occur during a visit to Callendar House near Falkirk, at the Path of Dron at the Ochils, at Beath (the plot was known as the "Raid of Beath"), or according to Robert Lindsay of Pitscottie the Earl of Rothes would capture them at the "Parrat-Well beside Dowhill" near Kinross.

 The English ambassador Thomas Randolph reported to William Cecil that some had mooted the idea of returning Darnley and his father, the Earl of Lennox, to England at Berwick-upon-Tweed.
 In his next letter, he wrote that Mary had been informed of the kidnap plot while she was at Perth.
 She passed through Kinross at speed accompanied only by three of her gentlewomen.
 Moray was at Lochleven Castle with his mother and brother, recovering from an illness.
 Argyll travelled from Castle Campbell, expecting to meet Mary and have dinner with her, but arriving after she had gone by.
 The suggestion was that the conspiracy was a rumour spread by the queen's party to discredit Moray and Argyll.

-On 15 July 1565, Mary summoned Moray to discuss a different rumour or counter-claim, that he and Argyll claimed her supporters at Perth had conspired "in the back gallery of her highness' lodging" to assassinate Moray.
+Randolph heard that a quarrel between Moray's servants and the Captain of her guard, James Stewart, could have been escalated at Perth to a conflict in which Moray would be killed.
+On 15 July 1565, Mary summoned Moray to discuss the rumours or counter-claims, that he and Argyll claimed her supporters at Perth had conspired "in the back gallery of her highness' lodging" to assassinate Moray.
 Mary and the Privy Council viewed this as a slander.
 Moray did not appear, and this is regarded as the beginning of his rebellion, the Chaseabout Raid.

 In November 1565, in a letter to the French diplomat Paul de Foix, Mary accused Moray of planning to kidnap her between Perth and Edinburgh before her wedding, and conspiring to murder Darnley and Lennox.
+The rumour resurfaced in 1571 as a criticism of John Knox.
 A later account of the conspiracy by Adam Blackwood, has the plotters plan to capture the royal couple en route at a church near Loch Leven and taken to Lochleven Castle.
 Blackwood says the kidnap was delayed by the absence of the Earl of Argyll, and Patrick Lindsay, laird of Dowhill warned the queen about the conspiracy.
 The incident, although its detail is obscure, is commemorated at Parnwell or Parenwell Bridge, built by William Adam of Blair Adam, three miles from Kinross.